 Method Member Services - Contact Information CALL 1-855-766-1456 Calls to this number are free.
-From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
-From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
-A messaging system is used after hours, weekends and on federal holidays.
-Member Services also has free language interpreter services available for non-English speakers. ТТҮ 711 Calls to this number are free.
-From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
-From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
-A messaging system is used after hours, weekends and on federal holidays.
-WRITE Allwell 300 Corporate Center Drive Camp Hill, PA 17011 WEBSITE allwell.pahealthwellness.com
+Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+However, please note during weekends and holidays from April 1 to September 30 our automated phone system may answer your call.
+Please leave your name and telephone number, and we will call you back within one (1) business day.
+Member Services also has free language interpreter services available for non-English speakers.
+TTY 711 Calls to this number are free.
+Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+WRITE Wellcare by Allwell 7700 Forsyth Boulevard Clayton, MO 63105 WEBSITE www.wellcare.com/allwellpa